 “It’s not that there are no materials on cybersecurity—there are too many,” including promotional materials from firms trying to market their services, Lemieux said.

-The experience got Lemieux thinking about how the Applied Intelligence program could educate local businesses about the real cyber threats they face and how those threats can be minimized.
+The experience got Lemieux thinking about how the Applied Intelligence and Cybersecurity Risk Management programs could educate local businesses about the real cyber threats they face and how those threats can be minimized.
 The result, after much discussion and planning, was an agreement between Georgetown and the D.C.
-Chamber of Commerce to launch the cyber watch program this fall, leveraging the new cyber intelligence focus area in the Applied Intelligence program.
+Chamber of Commerce to launch the Cyber Watch program this fall, leveraging the Georgetown curriculum, which focuses on risk management and cyber intelligence.

-In the coming weeks, Lemieux will select about five top students from the Applied Intelligence program to serve in a “Red Cell,” which will analyze security threats and write a monthly cybersecurity report for members of the D.C.
+Lemieux will select about five top students to serve in a “Red Cell,” which will analyze security threats and write a monthly cybersecurity report for members of the D.C.
 Chamber.
 The group will also suggest solutions to a variety of security issues and investigate and explain any recent security breaches that are in the news.
 In the future, students from the program could also assist individual companies facing specific security concerns.